Given the nature of many of the services we provide and the vulnerable people we support, ensuring people are safe with us is espcially important.

 - Discrimination – such as ill treatment due to someone’s ethnicity, age, gender, disability, sexuality or religious beliefs.

-Abuse can happen anywhere and might be carried out by anyone, including family, friends, neighbours, strangers or a member of staff.
+Abuse can happen anywhere and might be carried out by anyone, including family, (ex) partners, friends, neighbours, strangers or a member of staff.

 Keeping people’s information safe

-Richmond Fellowship and our staff comply with the Data Protection Act which sets out how information is collected, stored and disclosed so that people’s privacy and confidentiality are protected.
+Richmond Fellowship complies with the Data Protection Act 2018 including the General Data Protection Regulation which sets out how information is collected, stored and disclosed so that people’s privacy and confidentiality are protected.

-We have a policy to make sure any information given to the organisation by an individual is treated carefully, sensitively and securely.
-We do not pass on any information about individuals to other agencies without written permission unless we believe that that individual or others are at risk, have been involved in a serious crime, or there are concerns in relation to child protection.
+Richmond Fellowship does not pass on any information about individuals to other agencies without written permission unless they believe it will put that individual or others are at risk, they have been involved in a serious crime, or there are concerns in relation to child protection.

 Looking after people’s health and safety